4 Easy & Affordable TikTok Routines That'll Transform Your Skin

 The best skincare routine for 'normal' skin

-Dermatologist Dr. Jenny Liu has the perfect skincare routine for 'normal' skin, which is skin that is neither too oily nor too dry.
+Dermatologist Dr Jenny Liu has the perfect skincare routine for 'normal' skin, which is skin that is neither too oily nor too dry.
 Cleansing twice a day (in the morning and evening) is your first step.
-Choose a gentle cleanser that won't strip the skin, making it feel tight or uncomfortable, such as Honest Beauty Gentle Gel Cleanser, $12.99 USD.
-In the morning, Dr. Liu suggests following your cleanse with a vitamin C serum to boost brightness and to protect against environmental aggressors like pollution.
-R29 loves Lumene Nordic C [Valo] Glow Boost Essence, $33.70.
-Then apply a light moisturizer followed by high factor sunscreen, or simply a moisturizing sunscreen.
+Choose a gentle cleanser that won't strip the skin, making it feel tight or uncomfortable, such as Honest Beauty Gentle Gel Cleanser, £16.
+In the morning, Dr Liu suggests following your cleanse with a vitamin C serum to boost brightness and to protect against environmental aggressors like pollution.
+R29 loves Lumene Nordic C [Valo] Glow Boost Essence, £29.90.
+Then apply a light moisturiser followed by high factor sunscreen, or simply a moisturising sunscreen.
 Take these products up to your eye area for added moisture.

-In the evening, switch out the vitamin C serum and sunscreen for a retinol serum, followed by your moisturizer.
-R29 rates Olay Retinol 24 Fragrance Free Night Serum, $61.30.
+In the evening, switch out the vitamin C serum and sunscreen for a retinol serum, followed by your moisturiser.
+R29 rates Olay Retinol 24 Fragrance Free Night Serum, £34, and Liz Earle Skin Repair Light, £23.

 The best skincare routine for acne-prone skin